buildings-for-people/coding_scheme/codes/direct_vs_diffuse_light.md

 or snow.
 This component of natural light creates gentle shadows and will often be less powerful than its direct component.

-The most obvious example of Direct Daylight, on its part, is the light that the sun casts on a clear sunny day.
+The most obvious example of Direct Daylight is the light that the sun casts on a clear sunny day.
 It is a powerful stream of light that creates strong and well-defined shadows.